Info from www.childrens.com:

 What If My Breast Milk Smells Funny After Defrosting?

-The food you eat and natural enzymes in your body can change the smell of breast milk — this is normal.
-“Most of the time, babies don’t notice a small change in taste or smell,” Schindler says.
-“If your baby refuses defrosted milk, try mixing it with freshly expressed milk.”
+The foods you eat and natural enzymes in your body can change the smell of breast milk.
+This is normal and not a sign the milk has gone bad.
+Schindler notes, “Most of the time, babies don’t notice a small change in taste or smell.
+If your baby refuses defrosted milk, try mixing it with freshly expressed milk.”

 Does Breast Milk Need to Be Warmed Before Feeding?